-But employee engagement doesn’t just happen.
-It comes from spotting what’s working well and what’s holding people back, then working to emphasize the positive and improve the negative.
-This shows employees that you’re dedicated to keeping them happy and engaged, and empowers them to show up and do their best work.
-This is your employee engagement action plan.
+But engagement doesn’t just happen.
+It comes from collecting genuine feedback from your team and having honest conversations to see what’s working well and what’s holding people back, then working to emphasize the positive and improving the more challenging parts.
+Listening to your team shows them that you’re dedicated to keeping them happy and engaged, and empowers them to show up and do their best work.

-In short, it’s a plan put in place by an employer to better engage the people who work for them.
-As a manager, you can create an employee engagement action plan by assessing where engagement might be falling short on your team, and then developing strategies to improve those areas.
+Every great manager wants a team full of inspired, driven, and engaged employees.
+An employee engagement action plan can help leaders better motivate and stimulate their teams.
+As a manager, you can create an employee engagement action plan by assessing where engagement might be falling short, and then developing employee engagement strategies to improve those areas.

 Remember that less is more when deciding which metrics to prioritize.
 The narrower your focus is, the more opportunity you have to make positive, impactful changes.
 If you’re unsure where to start, pay attention to the results that have the highest and/or lowest percentages, or focus on the metrics that tend to fluctuate more.